4GeeksAcademy/javascript-dom-tutorial-exercises/exercises/05-Create-DOM-Element-First/README.md

 # `05` Create DOM Element First

-It is possible to create a new DOM element with Javascript with the function createElement.
+It is possible to create a new DOM element from JavaScript with the function `createElement()`.

 ```js
 let elem = document.createElement("h1");
 ```

-After you create any element, you have to add it to the website DOM if you want to display it inside of the website.
-To add the element to the DOM we use the function `appendChild`.
+After you create any element, you have to add it to the website's DOM if you want to display it inside the website.
+To add the element to the DOM we use the function `appendChild()`.

 ```js
     let elem = document.createElement("h1");